Geoffrey Young A beautiful kit that replaces the still lovely kit from the same manufacture.

 Jorge Ferreira You have just made me smile.....laugh out loud.
 Why I keep making revell and Airfix kits instead of the Tamiya Eduard and Hasegawa ones that I have in piles?
 I just keep doing what I want in the moment I think.
 And it's so good isn't it ????

-The Supermarine Spitfire-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated this aircraft.
+The Supermarine Spitfire-page contains all related products, articles, books, walkarounds and plastic scale modeling projects dedicated to this aircraft.
 This topic is categorised under: Aircraft » Propeller » Supermarine Spitfire